-VandySafe (previously SafeVU) is a personal and campus safety app offered through Vanderbilt University Public Safety that allows students to communicate with VUPD for non-emergency or emergency assistance while on campus or at the Vanderbilt University Medical Center.
+VandySafe is a campus safety app that allows faculty, staff, and students to communicate with VUPD for non-emergency or emergency assistance while on campus or at the Vanderbilt University Medical Center.
 VandySafe is available for download from the Apple and Google Play stores.